-Recently heralded as ‘a great lost Scottish talent and one of our finest ever blues players’, Andy Gunn’s inspirational return to the music scene was proclaimed, in his own undeniable style, by the acclaimed 2015 album Miracle of Healing.
+Heralded as ‘a great lost Scottish talent and one of our finest ever blues players’ (Medicine Music), Andy Gunn’s inspirational return to the music scene was proclaimed, in his own undeniable style, by the acclaimed 2015 album Miracle of Healing.

-However, not everything has been gifted to Andy, and this explains his lost years.
-When Rob Ellen wrote ‘Andy Gunn is the blues’, he was referring to the deep personal tragedies that have affected Andy’s life and health.
-Born with haemophilia, as a child, Andy was one of the patients affected by blood products contaminated with Hepatitis C and HIV via the clotting medication Factor 8.
-For many years, Andy campaigned to bring justice for his fellow victims of the contaminated blood scandal.
-These protests eventually helped to bring ex gratia payments to the bleeding disorder community.
+These releases were the result of great personal struggle.
+When Rob Ellen wrote ‘Andy Gunn is the blues’, he was referring to the deep tragedies that have affected the artist’s life and health.
+Born with Haemophilia, Andy was one of the patients affected by blood products contaminated with HIV and Hepatitis C as a child.
+He campaigned to bring justice for his fellow victims for many years, eventually succeeding in helping to get compensation for the affected community.

 These infections played a large part in Andy falling into alcoholism, depression and addiction as a teenager.
 Andy has now been in recovery for many years; however, he has also battled HIV-related cancer twice.
 Through this strife, Andy’s desire to play, as well as strong support from fellow musicians, meant the years lost to illness were transmuted into the brilliant and soulful album Miracle of Healing.
 This intelligent articulation of personal tragedy, wealth of experience and unique talent exemplifies Andy’s true, old-school blues talent.